vic3jo/machine_learning/README.md

                 to evaluate the different architecture of  mlp and rbf neural network models forc urrency exchange rate prediction  problems and to evaluate the effect of adding noisy data to the testing data.

-        - Poker hands Problem:
+        - Poker hands Problem: These were performed using the Neuroph tool.
-            1. Run the scripts:         scripts/poker_hand/evaluating_different_topologies.py
-                                AND     scripts/poker_hand/evaluation_on_noisy_data.py
-                to evaluate the different architecture of  mlp and rbf neural network models for the poker hands classification problem and to evaluate the effect of adding noisy data to the testing data.